 In many cases you might have an initial file with the table data, but this table needs to be regularly updated (e.g. if this is a price list, or a catalog, etc.). wpDataTables has two options here for you:

-- Creating tables from data source, which means you will upload the file, initialize the table, and then it will be read every time on page load.
+- Creating tables linked to existing data source, which means you will upload the file, initialize the table, and then it will be read every time on page load.
 Then you can overwrite this file to update the data.
 Such tables won’t be editable within WordPress and if they are large (larger then 3000-5000 rows) the page load and generation time will be slow.

 In this tutorial we will learn how to create an editable wpDataTable from an Excel or CSV file, or from a Google Spreadsheet.
 Let’s see a live demo of the imported table first, and then go through the steps needed to create it.